-Please note that these illustrations are meant to show piping concepts only, the installer is responsible for all equipment.
-The installer must follow all manufacturer's installation instructions for each system component.
+Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment.
+The installer must follow all manufacturer's instructions for each system component.
 The installer is responsible for compliance with local codes.